VictorChin/SecureCoding/AspNetIdentity_Role_EntityFrameworkStorage/readme.md

 This quickstart uses ASP.NET Identity for identity management.

 This sample extends Quickstart #6 to include ASP.Net Identity Role assignment during user registration.
-Role Claims is passed to WebApi resource with user token, WebAPI restricts Post operation to only Admin users.
+Role Claims are passed on to WebApi resource with-in user token; WebAPI further restricts POST operation to members of Admin roles.